Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 Meta Touch Plus (Quest 3 / 3S)

 Touch Plus remains the default choice for Quest 3 owners and casual VR users.
-It’s light, balanced, and intuitive.
-Tracking is smooth within the headset’s visible area, though we noticed brief occlusion when our hands were fully behind the back.
-Battery swaps are quick — a big advantage over rechargeable packs for marathon sessions.
+It is light, balanced, and intuitive.
+Tracking is smooth within the headset’s visible area, though we observed brief occlusion when our hands were fully behind the back or close to our torso in dim lighting.
+Battery swaps are fast, which is a real advantage over controllers that need to sit in a dock after every long session.

 Pros